-Hawk Watching During Raptor Migration
+Hawk Watching Tips and Hotspots During Raptor Migration

 Fall migration is one of the best times of year for birding.
 Local birds leave town, and those from northern areas pass through.
 Migrating geese and songbirds that won’t be spotted in the backyard again until spring come to mind, but there’s another group of birds that also engage in these cross-continental seasonal journeys: raptors.
 Many species of hawks, eagles, falcons and owls migrate, which makes autumn ideal for getting outside to try hawk watching.

-Characteristics of Raptor Migration
+Facts About Raptor Migration

 Raptors migrate for food sources, just like your favorite songbirds.
 In the fall they head south, where more food is available; in the spring they head back north to their breeding grounds.
 You don’t have to live in a certain area to see these raptors, either.
 They’re everywhere!